CarlosMerceB/ravenstack-powerbi-dashboard/README.md

 ---

 Built as part of my transition into Business Intelligence and Financial Analysis.
 The focus was on demonstrating end-to-end capability: from data validation and modeling through to strategic business recommendations that a leadership team could act on.

+---

+Built as part of my transition into Business Intelligence and Financial Analysis.
+The focus was on demonstrating end-to-end capability: from data validation and modeling through to strategic business recommendations that a leadership team could act on.